Effective June 2019 (Archived versions)

 Security of Your Information

 We take appropriate security measures to protect against unauthorized access to or unauthorized alteration, disclosure or destruction of data.
-Other than as set forth in the last sentence in this paragraph, we restrict access to information and data to our employees, contractors, agents and authorized third parties who need to know the information in order to operate, develop or improve our services.
+Other than as set forth in the last sentence in this paragraph, we restrict access to your information and data to our employees, contractors, agents and authorized third parties who need to know the information in order to operate, develop or improve our services.
 These individuals are bound by confidentiality obligations.
 As noted above in the section entitled “How we and others may communicate with you using the information you provide”, we may provide your contact information to our partners for marketing purposes.

 Your Privacy Rights: Opting Out of Marketing and Transfers; Accessing, Updating and Deleting Information